 - Florentin – It’s a lot like Brooklyn, except everything is in Hebrew and there are way less Orthodox Jews.
 A bit grungy, you can find some of the best bars in Tel Aviv on Florentin street and down by the intersection with Vidal Street.
 Lots of cafés, too.
 On Vidal, you’ll also find some of Tel Aviv’s BEST Mexican food at Mezcal.
 No joke.
 And the bartenders there are notoriously good-looking.
 Florentin is already quite a bit gentrified and it’s popular with American tourists visiting on their Birthright trips, but it’s still a cool neighborhood with a lot of graffiti, bars and nightlife.

-- Noga Complex - A small but burgeoning neighborhood in Tel Aviv that sits on the cusp of Jaffa.
-Visit the Bloomfield store owned by Ofer Shahar which boasts art, design items and clothing, as well as furniture produced by Ofer and his brother Gilad in their workshop next door.
+- Noga Complex – A small but burgeoning neighborhood in Tel Aviv that sits on the cusp of Jaffa.
+Visit the Craft and Bloom store owned by Ofer Shahar which boasts art, design items and clothing, as well as furniture produced by Ofer and his brother Gilad in their workshop next door.
 Also visit the coffee shop, Cafelix, in the middle of the square, and the various clothing boutiques nestled along the streets, including Naomi Ma’aravi eco-fashion boutique.
 There’s also a record store called Record Saloon, housed in the apartment of two local producers and DJs, located at 3 Auerbach Street.

 - Neve Tzedek – Take a walk down Shabazi Street and you’ll find lots of galleries and yuppie restaurants.
 If Tel Aviv were like Brooklyn, this would be the Park Slope neighborhood.
 Things in Neve Tzedek are usually more expensive than in other places of Tel Aviv, but it’s a nice place for a night out.

 Where to Stay